Kunniii/image_server/README.md

 Supported extensions are `jpg`, `png`, and `jpeg`

-Server will hash the image with SHA256, the hash out put will be the name of the image.
+Server will hash the image with SHA256, the hash result will be the name of the image.
 The extension will be kept as is.

 You can retrieve the image with `<sha256 hash>.[png, jpeg, jpg]`